The process for reading a Scientific Article is different than reading a news or blog article, or even other forms of scholarly research.

 This video presents an in-depth breakdown of how to read a scientific article.
 It is broken into chapters.
 You can view it on YouTube and it has closed captions.

-Read the Introduction first, NOT The Abstract
+Read the Introduction first

 The Introduction will provide more background information about the problem the researcher(s) are addressing and reveal the big question(s) guiding the research.